What’s not to love about Singapore’s original Indie ‘hood? It has everything you want, from hole-in-the-wall boutiques to hip food spots.

-If you’re a fan of establishments like Working Title, Afterwit, Tipo and The Co-op, you’re in luck!
+If you’re a fan of establishments like Working Title, Afterwit and Tipo, you’re in luck!
 Brought to you by the same people, The Mad Sailors is where you can get your fill of classic British-pub grub like chip butty and fish and chips.

 The Mad Sailors, 24 Haji Lane, Singapore 189217

 Inspired by the spirit of the Himalayan mountains, this peaceful sanctuary hidden in the heart of the CBD is where hippies and cool cats go to unwind with friends.
 This refurbished shophouse is a bar and and a sanctuary for like-minded souls to find some calm amidst the buzz of the city.

 Blu Jaz Cafe, 11 Bali Lane (off Haji Lane), Singapore 189848

-This street side café regularly draws crowds on the weekends and it’s easy to see why: Inspired by Amsterdam, I Am… serves up hearty, delish mains like sandwiches, pasta, fish and chips and pizza in a so-hipster-it-hurts setting.
+This street-side cafe regularly draws crowds on the weekends and it’s easy to see why.
+Inspired by Amsterdam, the joint serves up hearty mains like sandwiches, pasta, fish and chips and pizza in a so-hipster-it-hurts setting.
 The main draw?
-Their signature burgers – like the Charcoal Grilled Sloppy Beef Burger, complete with a house special messy sauce that’s worth getting your hands dirty for – and the oh-so Instagrammable multi-layer rainbow cake.
+Signature burgers like the charcoal grilled sloppy beef burger, complete with a house special messy sauce that’s worth getting your hands dirty for, and the oh-so Instagrammable multi-layer rainbow cake.

 I Am…, 674 North Bridge Road (off Haji Lane), Singapore 188804

 Talk about uniquely Singaporean trinkets and knick-knacks.
-Stock up on all things handmade and quirky at the Craft Assembly.
-Things to look forward: earrings, pins, tote bags, magnets, along with vintage apparel and toys.
+Stock up on all things handmade and quirky at Craft Assembly.
+Things to look forward to: earrings, pins, tote bags, magnets, along with vintage apparel and toys.

 Craft Assembly, 61 Haji Lane, Singapore 189254